There are many misconceptions about population – what the numbers say, what the impact is, and what population campaigners want to do about it.

 Below are some of the most common that we encounter.

-It just isn't.
+It just isn’t.
 Unless we do something about it.
-The UN's median projection for future population growth sees us hitting 10.9 bn by the end of the century, and it still hasn't plateaued at that point.
-Even at the lowest end of the 95% certainty projection, population doesn't hit maximum until near the end of the century - at nearly 10 billion people.
-We can make that figure lower and bring about the end of growth sooner - but only if we take the action needed, now.
+The UN’s median projection for future population growth sees us hitting 10.4 billion more than 60 years from now.
+Even that isn’t certain – tey estimate a 50/50 chance of that taking place.
+We can bring about the end of growth sooner and achieve a more sustainable population size – but only if we take the action to promote positive, empowering population solutions, now.

 Choosing to have smaller families (one, two or even no children) is exactly how we end population growth and ultimately achieve a sustainable population on the planet.

-The United Nations' main projection for future population is 10.9 billion people by 2100, based on assumptions about how large people's families will be across the world over the next 80 years.
-It also calculates that if, on average, every other family had just one fewer child than predicted ('half a child' less per family), there would be 1 billion fewer people by 2050 and our population would be lower than it is today by 2100.
+The graph above also shows just how much difference a small change can make over the long term.
+The UN calculates that if, on average, every other family had just one fewer child than predicted (‘half a child’ less per family), there would be 1 billion fewer people by 2050 than currently projected, and our population would be lower in 2100 than it is today.

 Environmental crises like the sixth mass extinction and climate change demand urgent action.
 Addressing population is a key part of the solution to those and multiple other environmental problems.
 The choice is not between addressing population and taking other forms of action – we must do both.